RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

   Notice initial files on <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">Private Sector Disinformation Operations</a> from Recorded Future and <a href="https://gadgets360.com/social-networking/news/devumi-a-firm-that-sells-fake-twitter-followers-to-be-probed-by-new-york-attorney-general-1805985">Devumi</a> bots - where public figures had millions of false followers.

   We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
-We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.</b>
+We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.

 However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.